zenstackhq/zenstack-docs/blog/saas-backend/index.md

 ---
 title: 'How To Build a Scalable SaaS Backend in 10 Minutes With 100 Lines of Code Using ZenStack'
 description: Use schema as the single source of truth for the SaaS backend
-tags: [zenstack, saas, backend, access-control]
+tags: [zenstack, saas, backend, access-control, nodejs, typescript]
 authors: jiasheng
 date: 2023-06-21
 image: ./cover.png